phanison898/instagram-clone/README.md

 ### Status

-In-Progress (Done with landing page)
+🚧 Work in progress (Done with landing page)

 ### Preview